FuxiaoLiu/VisualNews-Repository/README.md

 - Pytorch > 1.0

 ## Model
-This repo is under construction.
 If you have any questions, please email: fl3es@virginia.edu
 ![Examples from our VisualNews dataset](./model.png)

 ## Resourse